mrevanngo/LOL-statistical-analysis/README.md

 The baseline model achieves **subpar accuracy (81.85%)** and **poor F1-score (0.0755)**.

-Because comebacks are the minority class—only about **16% of games** where teams are 1,500+ gold behind result in a comeback—a model that always predicts "loss" would achieve ~84% accuracy by default.
+Because comebacks are the minority class--only about **16% of games** where teams are 1,500+ gold behind result in a comeback--a model that always predicts "loss" would achieve ~84% accuracy by default.
 Moreover, the baseline's extremely low recall (0.0435) confirms it only identifies about 4% of actual comebacks.

 In other words, the baseline model is not good and performs slightly worse than a naive model that predicts "no comeback" every time.